 I don’t really mind dragging out the lawnmower and mowing the grass.
 It’s a little more work to fire up the weedeater and do the detail trimming, but even that’s not unbearable.
 What I truly loathe is dealing with my rhododendrons.
 Oh, I know how beautiful they are when they are in bloom, but I also know how finicky they are.
 If they don’t get enough water, they turn dry and brittle.
 If they get too much water, they develop spots on the leaves.
 All of this is minor, though, compared to the damage that is done when a dog or some other animal gets into a plant and breaks some branches.
 Those branches have to be cut out, and that leaves a big hole.
 (Ask me how I know that).
 You get the same problem when a little boy, in the heat of a frontyard football game, crashes into one.
 (Ask me how I know that).

 Please understand that I’m not trying to be mean or unforgiving.
 I know full well that God can take a life’s broken eggs and make great omelets.
 He’s done it in my life.
 I just want you to realize that sin damages your life in a very real way.
 Some of the damage can be minor, but some of it can be catastrophic.
-Certainly forgiveness of all sin is available in Jesus.
-But even Jesus won’t bring crop failure to bad seeds you have sown.
-He’ll help you face up to those tough harvests, and He’ll even bring much good out of them.
-But the harvests will come up.
-That’s why it’s so much better to not sow the seeds.
+Certainly, forgiveness of all sin is available in Jesus.
+Even Jesus, though, won’t bring crop failure to bad seeds you have sown.
+He’ll help you face up to those tough harvests, and He’ll even bring much good out of them, but the harvests will come up.
+That’s why it’s so much better not to sow the seeds in the first place.
 Keep your life looking like a perfectly shaped, beautiful rhododendron.
 Stay in God’s will.
 Don’t run off to some Bathsheba that looks good to you.
 Remember, you’ll never be able to bloom to your fullest extent if you’ve got a sin-shaped hole somewhere in your plant.